Photo of Jasmine, smiling, from the shoulders up. Her hair is curly brown, she's wearing metal-framed glasses, and a white and grey striped dress.

 ABOUT JASMINE

-Jasmine Owens (she/her) is a Milwaukee-based writer, educator, organizer, and trained death doula.
+Jasmine Owens (she/her) is a strategic communicator, writer, nuclear weapons abolitionist and trained death doula.
 Since 2017, she has focused on her passions for writing, public education and movement-building as a nuclear weapons abolitionist.

-As a death doula, Jasmine is interested in public education on the revolutionary act of dying a good death as a medium for transforming our relationships with death, a necessary undertaking in building liberated futures.
+As a trained death doula, Jasmine is interested in public education on what a death doula is, the revolutionary act of dying a good death, and how dying a good death helps us live better lives.

 The False Equivalency of Nuclear Disarmament and Nuclear Abolition | Bulletin of Atomic Scientists